QUIN04/GO-FRONTEND/DAILY_JS/README.md

-Hackerranking every work-day til November 30th with JS.
+Hackerranking every work-day with JS.